Origin

 Gedrite Vs Fluorite Luster

 A primary knowledge about Gedrite vs Fluorite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
-Gedrite exhibits Fibrous and Vitreous luster.
+Gedrite exhibits Vitreous luster.
 Fluorite, on other hand, exhibits Vitreous luster.